codebyNJ/Digital-Album/README.md

 ## Features:

-1. The whole website is hosted in your drive.
+1. The whole website is hosted in GitHub.
 2. Highly secured until the link is shared between the people you wish is inaccessible.
-3. The images are accessed from Google Drive not hosted into any public forum/platform.
+3. The images are accessed from your Google Drive account not hosted into any public forum/platform.
 4. A beautiful song of your choice can be added and will play in the background if you see your images on the website.
 5. There is a greeting card at the end of each album.
 6. Accessible anytime and anywhere.